danbruno/home-assistant-addons/README.md

 # Dan's Home Assistant add-on repository

-This is a collection of home assistant add-ons.
-The only one for now is a helper add-on while researching some extensions to Kobo eReaders.
+This is a collection of home assistant add-on to help support a better user experience on Kobos when reading from cloud library.
-This is not stable and should not be relied upon just yet.

 Add-on documentation: <https://developers.home-assistant.io/docs/add-ons>